TileDB-Inc/pyread7k/README.md

 The 7k protocol is described in the [Data Format Definition](https://raw.githubusercontent.com/Teledyne-Marine/pyread7k/master/documents/DATA%20FORMAT%20DEFINITION%20-%207k%20Data%20Format.pdf) document.

 # Installation
-The library can be installed using pip directly from pypi, or from the Teledyne github repository as seen below.
+The library can be installed using pip, directly from PyPI, or from the Teledyne github repository as seen below.
 All dependencies should be automatically installed.
 ```bash
 pip install pyread7k
 pip install git+https://github.com/Teledyne-Marine/pyread7k.git